malbacR: A Vignette Pertaining to Unfiltered Data

 to run WaveICA2.0.
 Further there is also no group information (as

-was placed as main_effects
+BatchNum was placed as main_effects only as a

 placeholder) and thus EigenMS should not be ran.
 Additionally, ComBat